Chapter 9 : Unshakable

 "James?"
 I heard Lily call from her room across the hall.
 "Will you come here and help me zip up?"

 In lieu of an answer, I exited my room and entered hers, where she stood beside her bed, back to me, her long hair held up by a hand.
-"I can't reach that far back," she informed me, glancing back at me.
+"I can't reach that far back," she informed me, glancing at me from over her shoulder.

 I moved to stand behind her, my breath hitching in my throat at the sight of her exposed back.
 Very gently I tugged the zipper up the length of the black material, my fingers only slightly grazing her bare skin.
 I felt a shiver run up her back and smiled for a small moment.